kent-map/dickens/docs/mobile-landscapes.md

 If you really feel that your child is destined to become one of the country’s greatest writers, you might want to try the third of these.
 It worked for John Dickens, as his son Charles was the first to acknowledge.
 Anyone currently studying English GCSE at [Gad’s Hill](/dickens-gads-hill) School, you may also be interested to learn that Dickens left formal education by the age of 15.
 He’s probably on your syllabus now.
 Funny how life works out.

-It was October half term when we found ourselves gazing over the very lawn where Dickens was photographed reading to his daughters Mamie and Katey in the last few years of his life.
+It was October half term when we found ourselves gazing over the very lawn where Dickens was photographed reading to a group including his daughters Mamie and Katey, in the last few years of his life.
 And if he could do it…

 To repeat.
 It was half term.
 The school was very much closed.
 Memories of an unfortunate encounter with a geography teacher when late for an outreach meeting and spotted climbing a fence.
 But still.